okteto/charts/README.md

-# marketplace
+# Okteto Cloud Marketplace

-Helm charts for Okteto Cloud marketplace
+This repository contains Helm charts for the Okteto Cloud default repository